 - the swift deployment of demining teams in the dangerous areas, through better knowledge of the routes to reach them.

 This collaborative mapping event, which gathered around 40 participants (CartONG volunteers, members of the OpenStreetMap community, friends and relatives of HI staff), is part of Missing Maps, a humanitarian project that preemptively maps parts of the world that are vulnerable to natural disasters, health crisis, environmental crisis, conflicts and poverty.

-In the future, Mapathons will be regularly organized at Handicap International's offices in Lyon, with the opportunity for staff and volunteers to come and share this innovative and inspiring experience.
+In the future, Mapathons will be regularly organized at HI's offices in Lyon, with the opportunity for staff and volunteers to come and share this innovative and inspiring experience.

-To find out more about Handicap International's mine action activities in Laos, watch the video Laos: The fight against the deadly legacy of U.S. bombing on YouTube.
+To find out more about HI's mine action activities in Laos, watch the video Laos: The fight against the deadly legacy of U.S. bombing on YouTube.